davew306/pandas-challenge/README.md

 # Pandas-Challenge
-Heroes Of Pymoli - video games analysis
+Heroes Of Pymoli - Video Game analysis

 There are 780 Purchases with 179 Unique Items with $3.05 Average Price